 French Determination at Its Best

+The history of dentistry was modified and changed forever by a person who revolutionized dentistry.
+A French man who was professional physician named Pierre Fauchard.
 Who is credited with becoming the father and creator of modern dentistry that is still being practiced to this day?

 Creator of the very first book that covered all fields of dentistry.

 With very detailed tips and procedures that mentioned and taught everything related to dental anatomy.
 With methods that were modified and are still being implemented to this day.
 Accompanied utilizing operation and helpful restoration tips.

 He created exceptional tools and applied remarkable improvements to all dental instruments.
 Many people thought tooth extraction was the only solution to toothaches or any discomfort anyone could have been experiencing during an extensive period.
 These extractions were used for everything; in other words, dentures were the solution after getting all your teeth pulled.

 Pierre Fauchard introduced one of our modern-day solutions to cavities or other similar situations.
 Which, to this day, is considered a breakthrough for modern dentistry.
 Dental fillings are a simple yet effective way to treat that problem.
 Nowadays, the materials that compose those teeth fillings are made out of much more effective and durable materials.

 One of his ideas was also to attend to patients on a comfortable chair to not treat them on the ground, afraid of swallowing a tooth.
 Before modern-day dentistry, many people were concerned about a worm causing their cavities, yet Pierre Fauchard put that long-awaited answer to the theory to rest.
 He rapidly concluded that all sugary foods or beverages contributed to cavities or dental decay.